angelicamanigque/Breast-Cancer-Detection-Using-the-NVIDIA-Jetson-Nano-2GB-Developer-Kit/README.md

 ## Links you'll need:
 The model I made on [roboflow](https://roboflow.com): https://app.roboflow.com/nvidia-jetson-nano-2gb/breast-cancer-detection/1 <br />
 If you're a Windows user, I recommend using Putty to SSH into the Nano: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html <br />
-If you would like, here is the sample image of a malignant tumor that I will be using in the instructions: https://dw.convertfiles.com/files/0485004001656813233/malignant.jpg <br />
+If you would like, here is the sample image of a malignant tumor that I will be using in the instructions:
 ![malignant](https://user-images.githubusercontent.com/95183346/177418577-7512645b-94f4-4c9d-9449-bb3a38a26d7e.PNG)

 ## Hardware you'll need: